mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 To get around handling messy, unpredictable URL extensions and query strings, using **sb.landing_page_title** is the saffest bet.
 No matter how messy the URL query string gets with ads, campaigns, or tracking UTM's, the title stays exactly the same.
 It acts as a clean, unified bucket that catches 100% of homepage variations in one line of code.

-## Strategic Page Grouping Architecture & Funnel Tension
+## STRATEGIC PAGE GROUPING ARCHITECTURE & FUNNEL TENSION

 To extract actionable brand signals from raw clickstream data, this pipeline splits incoming traffic paths into three distinct structural page groups.
 This architecture relies on a fundamental concept of **funnel tension**: a direct commercial tug-of-war between high-intent conversion pages and operational troubleshooting hubs.